1983 Developing World Fund

 - Praxis or International Experience Grants may not be used in conjunction with this grant

-- Funding is not available for use in countries on the U.S. State Department Travel Warning list; travel proposals are only permitted for Kenya, Israel and Mexico on a case-by-case basis and require an additional travel waiver.
+- Funding is not available for use in countries on the U.S. State Department Travel Warning list; travel proposals are only permitted for Kenya, Israel, and Cameroon on a case-by-case basis and require an additional travel waiver.
 No other travel to a country with a current State Department Travel Warning is allowed.

 Report and Presentation Requirements

-A students who receives this award agrees to write to the donors and tell them of her experience and to give a presentation about their experience to their classmates or housemates during the following fall semester.
-Recipients must also account for their expenses, up to the amount of the award, by submitting an expense report (DOC) upon their return to Smith in the fall.
+A student who receives this award agrees to write to the donors and tell them of their experience and to give a presentation about their experience to their classmates or housemates during the following fall semester.
+Recipients must also account for their expenses, up to the amount of the award, by submitting an expense report (DOC) via email within one week of returning to campus.

-Applications are due March 9, 2015 by e-mail to the administrative coordinator in the Office for International Study.
+Applications are due March 9, 2015 by e-mail to the program coordinator in the Office for International Study.

 How to Apply